wangz10/ModelGenerator/docs/docs/usage/saving_outputs.md

 # Saving Outputs

-ModelGenerator provides a unified and hardware-adaptive interface for inference, embedding, and prediction with pre-trained models.
+AIDO.ModelGenerator provides a unified and hardware-adaptive interface for inference, embedding, and prediction with pre-trained models.

-This page covers how to use ModelGenerator to get embeddings and predictions from pre-trained backbones as well as finetuned models, and how to save and manage outputs for downstream analysis.
+This page covers how to use AIDO.ModelGenerator to get embeddings and predictions from pre-trained backbones as well as finetuned models, and how to save and manage outputs for downstream analysis.

 ## Pre-trained Backbones

-Backbones in ModelGenerator are pre-trained foundation models.
+Backbones in AIDO.ModelGenerator are pre-trained foundation models.

 A full list of available backbones is in the [Backbone API reference](../api_reference/backbones.md).
 For each data modality, we suggest using